 Your feet are subject to more injury than any other part of your body.
 Some foot problems can be the result of repetitive stress.
 Improper or poorly fitting shoes can also be a contributing factor for:

 The next step may be a little more work at first, but remember that it will be worth it in the end.
 When possible, shop at a store that caters to the sport in which you participate.
 They have the most knowledge and will make it worth your time.

 Tracking down a pair of athletic shoes that is appropriate for you does not need to be an impossible task.
 Before you get to the store, determine if you need a new pair of shoes.
 Look for cracks in the sole of the shoe or worn down heels.
 These are clear signs it is time to toss what you are wearing.
 Other signs of excess wear include stiff feel in the shoe, or deformity of the upper shoe.
-If you have noticed pain or soreness in your feet after a workout, it could also mean you are due for new shoes.
+If you have noticed pain or soreness in your feet, knees, or hips after a workout, it could also mean you are due for a new pair.

 The next thing to think about may not be so obvious.
 What type of feet do you have?
 Everyone has different feet, but they tend to fall into 3 categories: